call us630-584-4800

-Attorney for Clients Facing Drug Possession Charges in St. Charles, Elgin and Aurora
+Criminal Defense Attorney for Clients Facing Drug Possession Charges in Kane County

-While drug laws in some states are trending toward leniency for medical and even recreational users, Illinois still has stiff penalties for the possession, manufacture, and delivery of controlled substances, including marijuana.
-Those convicted for possession of even small amounts of controlled substances can end up spending time behind bars and paying hundreds of dollars in fines.
+While drug laws in some states are trending toward leniency in certain cases, Illinois still has stiff penalties for the possession, manufacture, and delivery of controlled substances.
+Those convicted for possession of even small amounts of controlled substances can end up spending time behind bars and paying hundreds or thousands of dollars in fines.
 With so much at stake, it is essential that you put together the strongest possible defense.

 We have helped many clients achieve positive case results when facing criminal charges.
 In one notable case in DeKalb County, misdemeanor drug paraphernalia charges against our client were dismissed due to lack of proof.